Dynamic Order Fulfillment in Last-Mile Drone Delivery under Demand Uncertainty: Computational Performance Analysis

 \subsection{Data Inputs}

 To facilitate the computational experiments, a series of simulated data sets are created.
-ADVs are parameterized based on the concepts of drones that operate under a free-flight mode.
+Drones are parameterized according to their operating conditions under a free-flight mode.
 Drones navigate based on Euclidean distances, allowing for direct travel between points without the constraints of pre-defined pathways.
 The decision-making horizon spans three delivery cycles, encompassing the current cycle and two subsequent cycles to account for potential demand profiles.
 Requests not fulfilled within the three cycles are subject to high penalties in operational costs.
 Additionally, to provide an indication of the problem's size, we present the number of variables ($N_{vars}$) and constraints ($N_{cons}$).
 It should be noted that our framework is inherently scalable and can accommodate planning horizons of any length given.
 Table \ref{notation2} overviews the notations of parametric settings in simulations.

 The experiments assume a square area of $2\times2$ square miles, with the service depot located at the center\footnote{The Federal Aviation Administration (FAA) permits a maximum speed of 100 mph for drones, enabling them to efficiently traverse inside a $2\times2$ square-mile area back and forth within the 10-minute delivery cycle, including takeoff and landing: \url{https://www.faa.gov/newsroom/small-unmanned-aircraft-systems-uas-regulations-part-107}.}.
 The x-y coordinates of future requests are simulated through uniform sampling within the [-1,2] mile range for each dimension.
 Requests falling into the negative coordinate regime are considered invalid and will be disregarded.
 This approach accommodates the randomness to the number of valid requests.
 In line with the specifications in \cite{jeong2019truck}, the load-dependent energy consumption function of drones $P(u_i)$ is assumed to be linear on the payload $u$, i.e., $P(u) = \lambda^p_0 + \lambda^p_1 \cdot u$, with $\lambda^p_0 = 0.1$ kW and $\lambda^p_1 = 0.1$ kW/kg.
 The weight of each package is uniformly generated within the range of $[5,10]$ kg.
 Additionally, the load capacity of each single drone is specified as $Q = 20$ kg, and its battery capacity is set at $E=0.5$ kW$\cdot$h \citep{xia2023branch}.
 The penalty for delayed order completion is represented by a piecewise function.
 For orders fulfilled within three cycles after their generation, the penalty is minimal, set at $c_m = 1$.
 However, for orders completed after $T+1$ cycles, the penalty escalates exponentially, following the formula $c_m = \lambda^c_c\cdot e^{\lambda^c_r\cdot \Delta t}$, where the coefficient $\lambda^c_c$ indicates the urgency level of each order, and $\lambda^c_r$ defines the sensitivity of the penalty to requests' elapsed time pending at the depot $\Delta t$.